Your Questions Answered

 Where can I get a packed lunch on race days?

-The Opua Store makes packed lunches to order as stocks of sandwiches quickly run out on race days.
+The Opua General Store makes Lunch Order BOISW 25 as stocks of sandwiches quickly run out on race days.

 How do I get to the Beach Party?

-Explore Bay of Islands run heavily discounted ferries to the Beach Party and back, and tickets will be available closer to the event.
+Explore Bay of Islands run heavily discounted ferries to the Beach Party and back, and tickets are available.
 While it’s possible to take your own boat to the Beach Party, we’d recommend you take the ferry to avoid the hassles of anchoring, and getting back to Opua late at night.

 What times are the Opua-Russell ferries?